inverseLorentz/four-connect/README.md

 # four-connect
 A Connect Four clone in Processing.

 Click to place your token, players take turns.

-There is no win condition or replay button yet.
+TODO:
+* add win condition and win screen
+* add a main menu where you can choose how many players there are